peterhinch/micropython-micropower/README.md

 ## Driver

 This is generalised to provide for the use of alternative hardware.
-If two pins are specified it assumes the active high pin controls the pullups with the active low one controlling power as above.
+If two pins are specified it assumes that the active high pin controls the pullups and the active low one controls power as above.
 If a single pin is specified it is assumed to control both.

 ```python